OctopusDeploy/docs/docs/approvals/service-now/index.md

 The ServiceNow integration requires Octopus **2022.3** or later and an Octopus enterprise subscription.

-Your ServiceNow instance must have the "Change Management" application installed and activated (typically available as part of the ServiceNow ITSM product).
+Your ServiceNow instance must have the following modules installed and activated:
+- Change Management
+- Change Management Standard Change Catalog
+- Change Management State Model

+These are typically available as part of the ServiceNow ITSM product

 Before you can use the Octopus Deploy/ServiceNow integration, you'll need to: